The Turkish National Action Plan for the Conservation of the Mediterranean Monk Seal in the Aegean and Mediterranean Seas

 Targets: To prevent habitat destruction, to ban fishing activities, tourism, construction and diving in important seal habitats, to mitigate marine pollution.

-A) New regulations for reducing the impacts of tourism to the seal habitats, such as speed boat traffic, diving activities (scuba and snorkelling), sports fishing, near monk seal habitats will be elaborated.
+A) New regulations for reducing the impacts of tourism to the seal habitats, such as speed boat traffic, diving activities (scuba and snorkeling), sports fishing, near monk seal habitats will be elaborated.
 The existing laws regarding fishing activities and coastal construction will be reviewed.

 B) Yearly clean up of the important seal habitats by collecting plastics and other floating artificial debris will be made in remote areas away from human activities as well as on beaches.